 15. (new) Paragraphs 9.2.2. to 9.2.3.2. – COP (sampling test): In order to accommodate the increase of the production volume, the alternative possibility to apply sampling test with reduced sampling rate is proposed.
 Considering the maturity of the CHSS market, the manufacturer that can apply such a reduced sampling rate shall have assured production control capability.
 20 consecutive batches of successful test results including at least 2,000 completed CHSS will require reasonable level of such capability.

 16. Paragraph 13. - Transitional provisions: Since the type-approval of hydrogen fuelled vehicles according to this Regulation require three stages of type approvals mostly by different manufacturers, i.e. Part II approval for primary closure devices, Part I approval for CHSS and Part III approval for vehicles.
 These processes may need to be taken in series where some of the tests require considerable duration to conduct.
 Accordingly, there should be sufficient time provided before the mandatory application of the proposed amendments after the entry into force.
 In addition, the number of hydrogen-fuelled vehicles approved in accordance with existing versions of UN Regulation No.134 will be limited and therefore the application of this amendment for existing types will make little sense.
 Considering above, the application for new type approval from September 1st 2027 is proposed without having the application to vehicle, system and components approved in accordance with existing versions of this Regulation.

+17. Annex 7 – Change of design: The table was adapted to accommodate the newly defined term “container attachment” and to account for the new design of container such as conformable container.
+Since container attachment will provide additional protection to the container, the change of design of container attachment may influence the performance in sequential hydraulic tests and fire test.
+A remark is added to clarify that this table is not a definitive list.